-- True Spring may be fair or darker than you’d expect, containing many golden greens, new coin gold, and peach-brown colours.
+True Spring may be fair or darker than you expect, containing many golden greens, new coin gold, and peach-brown colours.

-- The Light Spring…for them and the Light Summer, this is a fashion event that looks really good with their body and their colour-analyzed clothing.
+The Light Spring, along with the Light Summer, this is a fashion event that looks really good with their body and their colour-analyzed clothing.

 Colour and line are all about context.
 They only look a certain way depending on what’s beside them.
 Put a woman alone in a picture wearing a shoe of colour similar to her leg, angle the lens upwards a little, make sure the floor is the colour of the shoes, and maybe the leg looks longer.
 Out in the real world, pouf, gone.
 She looks like a normal woman with pale shoes or absent feet.

 Another of my Star Trek analogies: you know the transporter beam?
 When the person’s molecules are still spinning around and they haven’t gelled and landed yet?
 That’s the feeling I get from light shoes on dark people, as if they haven’t quite arrived.
 It’s a, Where’s the rest of you? impression.
 Similar thing happens when dark people wear none or light lipstick.
 We see the hair, we see the eyes, but they have no mouth.
 It feels like the bottom half of their face is vanished or someone turned down the opacity, as if it’s not solid.
 You can actually create this magnificent effect by just Bright or True Winter in Summer colours.
 They have lots of eyes, they always do.
 The face drains, so the eyes seem even stronger by comparison.
 They say, My eyes are too much. but the real deal is that their face is not enough.
 The lips fade into the skin, the jawline is hard to see, really, it’s like the bottom half of the face is gone.

 Mauve flesh tones are superb on Soft Summer.